 What to do: Fill bowl with Spinach Avocado smoothie.
 Place the smallest ring mold in the center of the bowl.
 Place the next sized ring mold around it.
 Finally, place the third size ring mold around the second.
 Fill the smallest mold with chia seeds, next size with sesame seeds and third with black sesame seeds.
 Carefully remove molds.
 Sprinkle the coconut around the rim of the bowl.

-I’d LOVE to see how you decorate your smoothie bowls?
+I’d LOVE to see how you decorate your smoothie bowls!
+Smoothie bowls are one of the most instagrammable healthy foods.
 Tag your photos #terraskitchen to share with us on social media.

 Make your daily smoothie even quicker with prepped ingredients from Terra's Kitchen.
 Our meal delivery service includes smoothie kits, pre-prepped ingredients and more to make your life easier.
 Get started today and discover the clear cut difference.